1988 NCAA Division I men's ice hockey tournament: Format

 The tournament featured four rounds of play.
 The three odd-number ranked teams from one region were placed into a bracket with the three even-number ranked teams of the other region.
 The teams were then seeded according to their ranking with the top two teams in each bracket receiving byes into the quarterfinals.
 In the first round the third and sixth seeds and the fourth and fifth seeds played two-game aggregate series to determine which school advanced to the Quarterfinals with the winners of the 4 vs. 5 series playing the first seed and the winner of the 3 vs. 6 series playing the second seed.
 In the Quarterfinals the matches were two-game aggregates once more with the victors advancing to the National Semifinals.
-Beginning with the Semifinals all games were played at the St. Paul Civic Center and all series became Single-game eliminations.
+Beginning with the Semifinals all series became Single-game eliminations.
 The winning teams in the semifinals advanced to the National Championship Game.